sharizard/portfolio-workshop/README.md

 2. Click “File”
 3. Click “Open folder”
 4. Select the folder named “portfolio-workshop” located in “C:\Users\<your.accenture.id\Desktop\repos\portfolio-workshop”.
 The project should be visible in VSCode.
-6. Navigate to public folder.
+5. Navigate to public folder.
 Right click and create a new folder called "assets".
-7. Add your desired image to the assets folder.
+6. Add your desired image to the assets folder.
 You can for instance use the cartoon image provided by Ismar, or profile picture from Accenture.
-8. Navigate to src folder.
+7. Navigate to src folder.
 Right click on the folder and create a new folder called "components".
-9. In src/components, create a new folder called pages.
+8. In src/components, create a new folder called pages.
-10. In pages, create a new file called LandingPage.jsx
+9. In pages, create a new file called LandingPage.jsx.
-11. Add the following snippet of code to LandingPage.jsx:
+10. Add the following snippet of code to LandingPage.jsx:
 ```
 import React from 'react';